GCuser99/tbRegExp/README.md

 ## Performance

-An honest summary: the underlying **matching engine is competitive with the native `VBScript.RegExp` engine — and often faster** on the raw match.
+A summary: the underlying **matching engine is competitive with the native `VBScript.RegExp` engine — and often faster** on the raw match.
 Where this library costs more than `VBScript.RegExp`, the overhead is concentrated in specific pattern classes and in building result objects, not in matching itself.